AI-Intern-3/58-Websites-Fixing/6. aissms.collegeradio.rocks/issue.md

    **Restart the Web Server if Necessary:**

-   - **Restart the web server service via GoDaddy’s hosting control panel if you encounter issues.**
+   - **Restart the web server service through GoDaddy’s hosting control panel if there are issues.**

-   **Check Firewall Settings:**
+3. **Verify File Permissions**

+   **Check and Set File Permissions:**

+   - **Log in to GoDaddy’s File Manager:**
-   - **Ensure that firewall settings are not blocking access.
-This is usually managed via GoDaddy’s hosting control panel.**
+     - **Go to your GoDaddy hosting control panel.**

-**Note:** For GoDaddy web hosting, many of these tasks, such as managing DNS settings and server status, can be done through the GoDaddy control panel.
-If issues persist, contacting GoDaddy support for assistance is recommended.
+     - **Open the File Manager and navigate to your website’s directory.**
+   - **Check the permissions of directories and files:**
+     - **Directories should be set to `755`.**
+     - **Files should be set to `644`.**

+   **Adjust Permissions if Needed:**

+   - **Select the files or directories needing permission changes.**
+   - **Use the permission options in the File Manager to adjust permissions.**

+**Note:** If issues persist after performing these steps, consider reaching out to GoDaddy support for further assistance.
+They can help with specific hosting issues that may not be resolved through general troubleshooting steps.
 ```

-This guide covers DNS verification and server accessibility specifically for GoDaddy web hosting environments.
+This guide provides comprehensive steps to diagnose and resolve reachability issues for your GoDaddy-hosted server, including DNS verification, server status checks, and file permissions.